This post may include affiliate links. Thank you for your support.

 Both the jerk cooking process and the spicy mixture of Jamaican seasonings originated with the indigenous people of the Caribbean who would preserve their meat by rubbing it with a combination of salt, pepper, nutmeg and thyme.

-What does Jamaican jerk taste like?
+What does Caribbean jerk seasoning taste like?

 Jerk spices are complex and pungent.
 Jerk rub has a unique warm and piquant flavor with subtle sweet, smokey and salty undertones.

-Is jerk seasoning the same as creole?
+Is Jamaican jerk spice the same as creole spice?

-Jerk seasoning is associated with Caribbean cooking and comes from Jamaica.
+Jamaican jerk seasoning is associated with Caribbean cooking and comes from Jamaica.
 Jerk spice blend is much hotter and more assertive in flavor.
 It relies on pungent spices not found in creole seasoning such as allspice and chilies.

 Creole seasoning is associated with Creole cooking and comes from the Louisiana.
 Creole spice blend is mild in flavor and has very little heat.